Ozzy Osbourne: Early life

-Osbourne was born at Marston Green Maternity Hospital near to Coleshill, but grew up in the Aston area of Birmingham.
-His mother, Lilian (née Unitt; 1916–2001), was a non-observant Catholic who worked days at a Lucas factory.
+John Michael Osbourne was born at the maternity hospital in Marston Green (then in Warwickshire) on 3 December 1948, and grew up in the Aston area of Birmingham (also then in Warwickshire).
+His mother, Lilian (née Unitt; 1916–2001), was a non-observant Catholic who worked at a Lucas factory.
 His father, John Thomas "Jack" Osbourne (1915–1977), worked night shifts as a toolmaker at the General Electric Company.
-Osbourne has three older sisters, Jean, Iris, and Gillian, and two younger brothers, Paul and Tony.
+Osbourne had three older sisters named Jean, Iris and Gillian, and two younger brothers named Paul and Tony.
 The family lived in a small two-bedroom home at 14 Lodge Road in Aston.
-Osbourne has had the nickname "Ozzy" since primary school.
-Osbourne dealt with dyslexia at school.
-At the age of 11, he was picked on by school bullies.
-Osbourne claimed to have attempted suicide multiple times as a teenager.
-He left school at 15 and was employed as a construction site labourer, trainee plumber, apprentice toolmaker, car factory horn-tuner, and abattoir worker.
-While young he dabbled in crime and spent six weeks in Winson Green Prison when he was unable to pay a fine after being convicted of burgling a clothes shop; to teach his son a lesson, his father refused to pay the fine.
+Osbourne gained the nickname "Ozzy" as a child.
+He dealt with dyslexia at school.
+His accent was described as "hesitant Brummie".

-Drawn to the stage, he took part in school plays such as Gilbert and Sullivan's The Mikado and HMS Pinafore.
-He possesses a "hesitant" Brummie accent.
-Upon hearing their first hit single at age 14, Osbourne became a fan of the Beatles.
-He credits their 1963 song "She Loves You" for inspiring him to become a musician.
-He said in the 2011 documentary God Bless Ozzy Osbourne, "I knew I was going to be a rock star the rest of my life."
+At the age of 11, Osbourne suffered sexual abuse from school bullies.
+He said he attempted suicide multiple times as a teenager.
+He participated in school plays, including Gilbert and Sullivan's The Mikado and H.M.S.
+Pinafore.
+Upon hearing the first hit single of the Beatles at age 14, he became a fan of the band and credited their 1963 song "She Loves You" with inspiring him to become a musician.
+In the 2011 documentary God Bless Ozzy Osbourne, Osbourne said that the Beatles made him realize that "[he] was going to be a rock star the rest of [his] life".

-Career
+Osbourne left school at the age of 15 and was employed as a construction site laborer, trainee plumber, apprentice toolmaker, car factory horn-tuner and slaughterhouse worker.
+At the age of 17, he was convicted of robbing a clothes shop, but was unable to pay the fine; his father also refused to pay it to teach him a lesson, resulting in Osbourne spending six weeks in Winson Green Prison.